COMMON MYTHS ABOUT HEARING LOSS AND...

 Dr. Maddock has also been trained in the Neuromonics Tinnitus Management System, which includes customized devices designed for long-term, significant relief of tinnitus.

-At Wilmington Hearing Specialists, Dr. Maddock and Dr. Mock will help you learn how to better manage your tinnitus.
+At Wilmington Hearing Specialist, Dr. Maddock will help you learn how to better manage your tinnitus.
 There are many things you can do to help alleviate the symptoms:

 - Avoid anything that can make your tinnitus worse, including smoking, drinking alcohol, and exposure to loud noise.